Creating an Electronic Funds Transfer File

 Depending on the browser you are using, the downloaded file will either

-appear as a link at the bottom of your screen, or it may appear as a link near the top of your browser, as it does with FireFox, Internet Explorer and others.
+appear as a link at the bottom of your screen, or it may appear as a link near the top of your browser, as it does with FireFox, Edge and others.

 In the example below (using the Google Chrome browser), the downloaded file appears as a button link at the bottom of the browser window.
 Clicking on this button display a menu with several options, including a Show in Folder command that allows us to instantly navigate to the Downloads folder.